 Heaven, hell, and purgatory were all very real places to the people of the Middle Ages, and one could not risk offending God by criticizing his Church and damning one's self to an eternity of torment in a lake of fire surrounded by demons.
 The wonder is not so much why more people did not call for reform as that anyone was brave enough to try.

 The Protestant Reformation did not arise as an attempt to overthrow the power of the Church but began simply as yet another effort at reforming ecclesiastical abuse and corruption.
-Martin Luther (l.
-1483-1546) was a highly-educated German priest and monk who moved from concern to outrage over the abuses of the Church.
+Martin Luther was a highly-educated German priest and monk who moved from concern to outrage over what he saw as abuses of the Church.
 Martin Luther's 95 Theses (1517) famously criticized the sale of indulgences as a money-making scheme having no biblical authority and no spiritual worth and opposed the Church's teachings on a number of other matters.

 Luther was condemned by Pope Leo X in 1520 who demanded he renounce his criticism or face excommunication.
 When Luther refused to recant, Pope Leo moved ahead with the excommunication in 1521, and Luther became an outlaw.
-Like Wycliffe, Hus, and others before him, Luther was only stating the obvious in calling for an end to rampant abuse and corruption.
+Like Wycliffe, Hus, and others before him, Luther was only calling for a reform of Church policy and practice.
 Like Wycliffe, he translated the Bible from Latin into the vernacular (Wycliffe from Latin to Middle English and Luther from Latin to German), opposed the concept of sacerdotalism whereby a priest is necessary as an intermediary between a believer and God, and maintained that the Bible and prayer were all one needed to commune directly with God.
-In making these claims, of course, he not only undermined the authority of the Pope but rendered that position – as well as those of the cardinals, bishops, archbishops, priests, and others – ineffectual and obsolete.
+In making these claims, of course, he not only undermined the authority of the pope but rendered that position – as well as those of the cardinals, bishops, archbishops, priests, and others – ineffectual and obsolete.